UPB-Graphics/gfx-framework/docs/user/checking_capabilities.md

     OpenGL core profile version string: 3.3 (Core Profile) Mesa 20.0.8
     ```

-## Linux, if installed via WSL2

-If you have Windows and want to use (or develop) this project on Linux, but don't feel like using a virtual machine or installing Linux directly on your device, then you can use WSL2.
-This option is slightly more adventurous, and you should generally only try it if you know what you're doing.
-For more details, check the documentation.

 ## macOS

 -   Versions 10.9 (Mavericks) through 10.14 (Mojave) are expected to work out-of-the-box.